-The proposed system would have a dry rejects product stream and consequently would not present the grave difficulty of water treatment experienced by the TVA plant.
-The proposed system would also be less expensive for the initial costs based on very preliminary estimates which have been made for the proposed project.
-The pumping costs involved with the cleaning plant at TVA are also very significant in that the water streams sometimes go vertically for a distance of approximately 8 floor levels, there by producing high static heads on the pumps.
-The proposed facility would be on a single level probably no more than thirty feet high.
+The proposed electrostatic separator system would have a dry rejects product stream and consequently would not present the grave difficulty of water treatment experienced by the TVA plant.
+The proposed system would also be less expensive for the initial costs based on very preliminary estimates.
+The pumping costs involved with the cleaning plant at TVA are also very significant in that the water streams sometimes go vertically for a distance of approximately 8 floor levels, thereby producing high static heads on the pumps.
+A facility for the proposed process would be on a single level probably no more than thirty feet high.